Weeds and Weeding 2 - General Weeding

 - Gravel or stones of some kind are the most effective mulch above a fabric membrane and the surface is most effective if it is decorative only and not a path.

-- Even bark chips will allow weeds to grow in them, especially as they rot and get older, so some amount of weeding is required.
+- Even bark chips will allow weeds to grow in them, especially as they rot and get older, so some amount of weeding is still required.

 - If you have plants through the fabric, you will still get some weeds attempting to share the hole with your plants